 And, finally, the trailer for ‘Striking Vipers’ sees a couple using a fertility app and encountering relationship problems – with the male character acting suspiciously.
 “There’s something going on,” his partner accusingly tells him.

 ‘Smithereens’ will star Andrew Scott in the lead role, with Damson Idris and Topher Grace also confirmed on the castlist.
 James Hawes is the director.

 ‘Rachel, Jack and Ashley Too’ will feature Miley Cyrus, Angourie Rice and Madison Davenport.

 ‘Striking Vipers’ will see Anthony Mackie, Yahya Abdul-Mateen II, Nicole Beharie, Pom Klementieff and Ludi Lin all starring.

 Who’s written the music for season 5?

 An array of musicians were no doubt recruited for the new episodes, with Japanese composer Ryuichi Sakamoto being announced as the first on May 22.
 Sakamoto scored the ‘Smithereens’ episode, and his score will be digitally released in full on Milan Records on June 7 (a separate vinyl release will follow at a later date).

 For now, though, we’ve been treated to the Sakamoto-composed track ‘this is my last day’ – check it out below.

 Any idea of the plot?

-Brooker has revealed that a movie would be unlikely, telling NME: “We would need a really good idea to do a movie… because we feel like they’re little movies anyway, so unless we had an idea that needed 300 million dollars, I think we’re incredibly lucky to be doing what we’re doing.”
+Brooker has revealed that another movie would be unlikely, telling NME: “We would need a really good idea to do a movie… because we feel like they’re little movies anyway.
+So unless we had an idea that needed $300 million, I think we’re incredibly lucky to be doing what we’re doing.”